reapp/reapp-ui/README.md

-## About

 An experiment assembling an isomorphic React stack for all platforms.

 - Webpack, Flux, GSS, react-router, react-style, UI components...

-### TODO
+#### Todo

 - Finish sample HN app and other samples, refactor extensively
 - Extract UI components into package
 - Extract data management into package
 - Extract wrapper app for automating building these styles of apps

-## Installation
+### Installation

 ``` text
 npm run install
 ```

-## Development server
+### Development server

+Auto-reloads pages after save and outputs build stats.
-Configuration at: `webpack/dev.config.js`
+Configuration at: `webpack/dev.config.js`.

 ``` text
 npm run dev-server
 http://localhost:8080/
 ```

-Auto-reloads pages after save and outputs build stats.

-## Hot Module Dev Server
+### Hot Module Dev Server

+Automatically recompiles files changed.
+When a hot-replacement-enabled file is changed the module is hot replaced.
+If hot replacement not possible, page is refreshed.
-Configuration at: `webpack/config.hot.js`
+Configuration at: `webpack/config.hot.js`.

 ``` text
 npm run hot-server
 http://localhost:8080/
 ```

-Automatically recompiles files changed.
-When a hot-replacement-enabled file is changed the module is hot replaced.
-If hot replacement not possible, page is refreshed.

-Has a performance impact on compilation.

 If you get an EMFILE error: